itscodenation/curriculum-15-16/units/0-Infosession/sessions/0-infosession/README.md

 Prepare for next lesson / hand off to next volunteer in rotation.

 Assign students to bring back the completed ScriptEd packet by next class.

-## After Class

-* Prepare for next lesson / hand off to next volunteer in rotation.